 Folk Art was what drew me to Compton Verney.
 Light airy galleries at the top of the building are given over to a collection of shop signs, weather vanes, agricultural implements and domestic furniture.
 It might not sound very exciting but the shapes deployed in things meant to be used just seem to sing.
 In addition to the things are a collection of paintings done by untrained artists.
 Here are enormous prize pigs, boats embroidered in coarse wool by sailors and busy urban streets all depicted by people with talent and time but no classical training.

 Compton Verney has grounds that cry out to be picnicked in.
 I foolishly didn’t pack one on this occasion and so we ate in café.
 When you visit make sure that sandwiches and rug are stowed away in the car before you set off.
-We stayed in the YHA Stratford upon Avon during our visit and very fine it was too.
+We stayed in the YHA Stratford upon Avon during our visit and visited all things Shakespearian in Stratford.

 Open: Tue – Sun and Bank Holiday Mondays